5 Facts About Your Knees & How They are Structured…

 MCL (medial collateral ligament) and LCL (lateral collateral ligament)- which prevents side to side movement of the femur.

-The Gluteus Medius and Minimus muscles – also known as the glutes are in the buttocks and are vitally important for maintaining the alignment of the knee and reducing twisting forces.
+Muscles known as the Gluteus Medius and Minimus, or glutes are in the buttocks and are vitally important for maintaining the alignment of the knee and reducing twisting forces.

 Joint Capsule and Bursa